 310 Green Bay Rd., Winnetka, IL 60093

-For rising 1st through 5th graders, the McGaw YMCA’s day camp gives them the opportunity to explore different “camp-tivities” including fishing, drama, crafts, field trips and more.
-Each week has a different theme to help promote camp spirit.
-This camp is great for children looking to experience a variety of new activities.
+For rising first through eighth graders, the McGaw YMCA’s day camps give kids the opportunity to explore different “camp-tivities” including fishing, drama, crafts, field trips and STEAM enrichment.
+This camp is great for children looking to experience a variety of activities.

 1000 Grove St., Evanston, IL

 At Banner Day Camp, campers participate in sports, aquatics, arts, adventure programs and more.
 Swimming is essential to the camp experience and participants enjoy swimming at least once a day.
 The non-competitive environment is designed to help children develop social skills and self-esteem in small groups, with one staff member for every three campers.

 The Park District of Highland Park offers a broad range of summer camps for kids in grades 1-8 and include 7-week, 4-week, 3-week, early summer and end-of-camp options.
 Camps range from Sports and Nature to Performance and Golf, and some even include swimming at Rosewood Beach and Hidden Creek Aquapark.

 Gorton Community Center offers several camps including Art Camp, Sewing Camp, Acting Camp and more.
 The week-long sessions allow students to learn new artistic and STEM skills, and improve the ones they already have.
 Best of all, there are options for kindergarten-age children up to age 15 .